All Episodes

-We got broadcast excellence heading on down the tracks here, folks.
+We got Broadcast Excellence heading on down the tracks here, folks, to Super Bowl Sunday.

 It's Friday on the Rush Limbaugh program, and we keep moving.

-And we will get back to your telephone calls in mere moments.
+And we will get back to your telephone calls in mere moments, ladies and gentlemen.

-First, uh, it's always I always look forward to this uh for a long time before it happens.
+First, it's always, I always look forward to this for a long time before it happens.

 It's the Friday before the Super Bowl.